-STAR Execution Server with High Availability Architecture and Super NES Layer
+STAR Execution Server with High Availability Architecture and Super Execution Server Layer

-For complete fault tolerance Execution servers can be paired into what is called a "Super NES" and the agents can be configured to communicate with both execution servers, in the event of an execution failing within a "Super NES" the NAC will communicate with the agent via the remaining Execution Server.
+For complete fault tolerance Execution servers can be paired into what is called a "Super Execution Server" and the agents can be configured to communicate with both execution servers, in the event of an execution failing within a "Super Execution Server" the NAC will communicate with the agent via the remaining Execution Server.
+The blue lines indicate the execution server inter connections which are used to transfer artifacts between agents / execution servers.
+The best practice when creating this Execution Server routing architecture is to define the connection from the central execution server as shown by the arrows in the drawing, the connection is initiated from the source execution server but once the connection is made data flows in both directions.